 A native of Wisconsin and Connecticut, DT deserted aspirations of being a biologist to live the corporate dream and raise a family.
-After six homes, a ten-year stint in Singapore and Taiwan, and an imagination that never slept, his muse refused to be hobbled as a mere dream.
-Now a full time writer, DT writes science fiction and alternate-world fantasy, and manages social media for the Greater Lehigh Valley Writers Group.
+After six homes, a ten-year stint in Singapore and Taiwan, and an imagination that never slept, his writing muse refused to be hobbled as a mere dream.
+A member of the Bethlehem Writers Group, DT writes science fiction and alternate-world fantasy, and manages social media for the Greater Lehigh Valley Writers Group.

 But who is Dan … really.